 I have worked as a mentor for a programme focused on underrepresented genders within the games industry and the best thing that has come out of it is simply the community!
 People can talk to others who are like them and connect to people who can answer questions or give them advice.

 Bringing in different points of view, lived experiences and preferences can develop into a wide variety of games being created – and I hope over time that having a more representative development team in terms of who is playing our games will benefit everyone and lead to amazing innovations in entertainment for everyone!

-Bee Oshomuvwe, HR Manager
+Bee Oshomuvwe, HR Business Partner